 Online and Flexible Degrees

 Although the mainstay of seminary education is a traditional classroom experience, some seminaries offer online or low-residency degrees designed for people who are balancing their studies with full-time careers.
 Many of these programs are hybrid.
 They involve working online for most of the year but may also include on-campus residency periods.
 Even traditional seminary programs may allow students to study part-time by taking only one or two classes a term.
-Although one might complete an online or flexible masters degree in one or two years, someone studying part-time might take three or four years to finish.
-According to U.S. News & World Report, online theology master’s programs offer flexibility yet follow the same curricula as brick and mortar programs.
+Although one might complete an online or flexible master’s degree in one or two years, someone studying part-time might take three or four years to finish.
+Online theology master’s programs offer flexibility yet follow the same curricula as brick and mortar programs.

 Program requirements and individual courses in North American institutions are usually described in terms of credit hours.
 A three-credit-hour course normally requires three “contact” or classroom hours.
 The concept of a credit hour assumes that one spends three hours studying and doing homework for every contact hour in the classroom.
 This means that a three-credit course requires a time investment of 12 hours per week over a 16-week semester.
 A course load of four courses per semester is considered a full-time course load in most programs.
 Some programs will allow students to take five courses in a single term as an “overload.”
 Many programs will permit students to enroll in part-time and take fewer courses per semester over a longer period.